 What is a Personal Injury Claim?

-Typically, personal injury claims are the result of the negligence of another person.
+Typically, personal injury claims result from the negligence of another person.
 Typical sources of personal injury claims include, but are not limited to, the following:

 - Automobile accidents